 We can accommodate up to 10 (maximum) delegates per session.Details/quote

 Individuals needing to identify, manage and mitigate risks using best practice methodologies including FTA (Fault Tree Analysis), Design DFMEAs and Process PFMEAs plus a battery of related tools.
+The course covers all of the requirements mandated in AS13004 plus other standards/guidance documents relating to both DFMEAs and PFMEAs.

 Risk-based thinking is one of the three core concepts of the AS9100:2016 series of standards (and ISO 9001:2015).
 It is a structured approach to considering risk qualitatively and quantitatively when defining the rigour and degree of formality needed to plan and control the QMS (quality management system), as well as its component processes and activities - and, of course, the design and manufacture of products and manufacturing processes.